tesla15/logicgates-demo/README.md

 # logicgates-demo
-Demonstration of logic gates using ESP8266 &amp; Arduino.
+Demonstration of logic gates using ESP8266 (or you can use Arduino)